 In addition to what the salary scale provides, public employees often use various ruses – including late career promotions for those with connections and massive overtime – to inflate the salaries upon which their pensions would be based.
 NYC teachers are no different.

 Take the case of “per session” payments for teacher participation in students’ extracurricular activities.
-In most of the country, and in New York City in the past, teachers simply did that as part of their job, but later it was decided that fairness required some extra pay for that extra work.
+In most of the country, and in New York City in the past, teachers simply supervised those activities as part of their job, but later it was decided that fairness required some extra pay for that extra work.
 But, it was asserted, the extra pay would not be part of the “final salary” on which future pension benefits would be based.
 If that extra pay had been “pensionable,” the city would have either had to contribute far more to the pension funds, or to make sure that teachers in their last three years before retirement – the years on which their pensions would be based – didn’t get “per session” assignments.

 The UFT, lying in wait in the grass for decades, played along.
 As a former teachers wrote in a comment on an education blog: